NOAA-Big-Data-Program/bdp-data-docs/nwm/README.md

 Additional versions can also be found at https://registry.opendata.aws/nwm-archive/

-The noaa-nwm-retro-v2.0-pds bucket contains the reanalysis archive organized by year starting in 1993.
+The noaa-nwm-retro-v2.0-pds bucket contains the retrospective archive organized by year starting in 1993.
 The files are an internally compressed NetCDF format.
 They do not need to be decompressed.
 Each file contains detailed metadata describing the data stored within it.

 For V2.1, 2.0 and 1.2:
 You can use the AWS Command Line Interface to list a particular year (2003 in this example) in the bucket like this: